cryptoguru1012/Blockchain/README.md

 ### File upload server
 * Running on an EC2 instance
 * API to upload images to S3
-* API to convert uploaded videos to mp4 format, extract transcription and upload to S3
+* API to convert uploaded videos to mp4 format, extract transcription with timestamp and upload to S3

 ### Syscoin Core
 * Running on an EC2 instance